Iris-SooJin-Park/Iris-SooJin-Park.github.io/_pages/about.md

 ## A little about me

-I am a PhD candidate in the [Department of Risk and Insurance](https://business.wisc.edu/faculty-research/risk-insurance/) at the University of Wisconsin-Madison's Wisconsin School of Business, with an expected graduation in 2026.
+I am a PhD candidate in the [Department of Risk and Insurance](https://business.wisc.edu/faculty-research/risk-insurance/) at the University of Wisconsin-Madison's Wisconsin School of Business, with an expected graduation in Spring 2027.

 My research focuses on topics in insurance and applied economics, with a particular emphasis on health insurance, behavioral and experimental economics, household finance, and public policy.